What is CTEM? A Guide to Continuous Threat Exposure Management

 Strategic Integration with Security Operations

 CTEM will likely become standard practice for forward thinking organisations seeking to protect their assets in complex digital environments.
-Beyond enhancing security, it provides C-suite executives with ongoing ROI information and insights into how quickly security and IT teams resolve vulnerabilities.
+Beyond enhancing security, it provides C-suite executives with ongoing ROI information.
+It offers insights into how quickly security and IT teams resolve vulnerabilities.

-CTEM also offers clear evidence of how security investments deliver tangible benefits, making it easier to quantify security ROI.
-Key metrics can be improved include mean time to detect (MTTD), vulnerability remediation times and reduction in security incidents.
+CTEM also offers clear evidence of how security investments deliver tangible benefits.
+This makes it easier to quantify security ROI.
+Key metrics that can be improved include mean time to detect (MTTD), vulnerability remediation times and reduction in security incidents.

 The Reality of Security Effectiveness

 Will this make security 100% effective?
-No. Security issues and events will still occur, as no solution offers perfect protection.
-However, CTEM will significantly improve your overall security posture by providing real time visibility of vulnerabilities, rather than relying on annual or bi-annual penetration tests.
+No. Security issues and events will still occur.
+No solution offers perfect protection.
+However, CTEM will significantly improve your overall security posture.
+It provides real time visibility of vulnerabilities rather than relying on annual or bi-annual penetration tests.

-When you combine CTEM with continuous penetration testing performed by human experts, you gain even greater protection.
-While this approach costs more, it provides vital context to your security programme.
+You gain even greater protection when you combine CTEM with continuous penetration testing performed by human experts.
+This approach costs more.
+It provides vital context to your security programme.
 Despite vendor claims about AI capabilities, current technology simply cannot match a human expert’s ability to understand vulnerabilities in context.

 Here are the key points to remember:

-1. 100% Security is Unattainable: No security measure can be entirely foolproof.
-Security issues will still occur, which is why incident response remains a crucial component of every security strategy.
+100% Security is Unattainable: No security measure can be entirely foolproof.
+Security issues will still occur.
+This is why incident response remains a crucial component of every security strategy.

-2. Enhanced Security Posture: CTEM significantly improves your organisation’s security by providing continuous visibility into vulnerabilities, unlike traditional annual or bi-annual penetration tests.
+Enhanced Security Posture: CTEM significantly improves your organisation’s security by providing continuous visibility into vulnerabilities.
+This differs from traditional annual or bi-annual penetration tests.
 It also adds valuable context to risk management reporting, essential for effective C-suite communication.

-3. Value of Human Testers: While CTEM offers continuous monitoring, human penetration testers provide critical contextual understanding of vulnerabilities.
+Value of Human Testers: CTEM offers continuous monitoring.
+Human penetration testers provide critical contextual understanding of vulnerabilities.
 Though more expensive, this approach delivers insights that automated systems cannot.

-4. AI Limitations: Despite technological advances, AI still cannot match human experts in providing contextual understanding of vulnerabilities.
+AI Limitations: AI still cannot match human experts in providing contextual understanding of vulnerabilities despite technological advances.
 Be wary of exaggerated vendor claims.

 Implementation Approach